[With examples] Photographer explains tips for taking beautiful photos with a smartphone

 SLR images

-Many people think that in order to take beautiful photos, they first need to purchase a high-end camera such as an SLR, but an SLR camera is not necessarily necessary.
+Many people think that to take beautiful photos, they first need to buy an expensive camera like a DSLR, buta DSLR camera isn't necessarily required.

 (Plus, smartphone cameras are getting better and better these days.)

-By keeping a few tips in mind, you can take beautiful, high-quality photos even with your smartphone.
+By keeping a few tips in mind,you can take beautiful photos even with a smartphone.

 We'll dig deeper below